 - oil for the grill

-- 2 cups romaine or other crisp greens, finely sliced
+- 2 cups romaine, for other crispy greens, finely sliced

-Heat tortillas on grill, brushing with a little oil to prevent sticking.
+- Heat tortillas on grill, brushing with a little oil to prevent sticking.
+If heating them in the oven, wrap a stack in foil and heat for 10 minutes at 350°F.